Widen/widenbot/README.md

 ## <a name="config-usage">Usage</a>

-The configuration is loaded and intepreted at runtime.
+The configuration is loaded and interpreted at runtime.
 A configuration can be provided via the command-line wrapper.

 `% widenbot --config path/to/config.js`